 The other tutorials focus on how to physically make the pantry labels (as stickers or decals), but today I’m going to show you how you can create your own pantry labels (or any labels) in Microsoft Word with any custom font you want!

 I am going to show you how to do this using the custom hand lettered font I used to design my pantry labels.
 I wanted to share this tutorial because if you downloaded my free pantry labels printable, but you need additional pantry labels for items I haven’t included or you need the labels in different sizes, you can use this tutorial to do that or you can use it to make other labels for your organizational needs!
 It’s a really simple tutorial!

 P.S.
-This post is most useful for making custom pantry label stickers (as shown in the first photo above) instead of decals, since custom decals can easily be created in a vinyl cutter software like Silhouette Studio.
+This post is most useful for making custom pantry label stickers (as shown in the first photo above) instead of decals, since custom decals can easily be created in a vinyl cutter software like Silhouette Studio or Cricut Design Space.

 Let’s get started!

 Note, this post contains some affiliate links.
 For more information see my disclosures here.

 1. Choose your custom font and install the font

 First, pick the custom font you want to use for your labels.
 You can use any font installed on your computer already or download and install a new, fun font.
 One of my favorite places to find a large selection of super cute fonts, and where my pantry labels font is from is Creative Market.
 You can also find some cute fonts that are free for personal use on sites like dafont.com or Google fonts.